-Mr. HENG Ja Wei, aged 34, was appointed an independent non-executive director of the Company on 4 March 2009.
+Mr. HENG Ja Wei, aged 35, was appointed an independent non-executive director of the Company on 4 March 2009.
+He is the Chairman of the nomination committee of the Company.
 Mr. Heng is the Managing Partner of Morison Heng, Certified Public Accountants.
 Mr. Heng holds a Master of Science degree of the Imperial College, University of London.
 He is a member of The Association of Chartered Certified Accountants and a member of The Hong Kong Institute of Certified Public Accountants.
-Mr. Heng is also an independent non-executive director of Lee & Man Chemical Company Limited and Lee & Man Handbags Holding Limited, companies listed on The Stock Exchange of Hong Kong Limited.
+Mr. Heng is also an independent non-executive director of Lee & Man Chemical Company Limited, Lee & Man Handbags Holding Limited and Matrix Holdings Limited, companies listed on The Stock Exchange of Hong Kong Limited.

-Ms. Sun Guo Li, aged 56, was appointed an independent non-executive director of the Company on 30 August 2011.
+Ms. Sun Guo Li, aged 57, was appointed an independent non-executive director of the Company on 30 August 2011.
 She is the vice-president of the Sichuan Fire Protection Association.
 Ms. Sun is a graduate of the Communist Party School, specializing Economics and Management.
 She has over 20 years experience of working in and managing fire brigades and was the Deputy Commander of the Sichuan Fire Brigades at the time she retired.